even4void/aliquote/content/post/isbc31.md

 In the latest case (on the right), if AB is rejected, then it follows that both A and B critical levels are alpha x 2/5 since if AB is false, we know that at least one of A or B is false.

-The authors then illustrate their testing procedure using a small data set of SNPs, but basically it is what is implemented in the @globaltest@ R package.
+The authors then illustrate their testing procedure using a small data set of SNPs, but basically it is what is implemented in the `globaltest` R package.
 So, in what follows, I just try to mimic their example from the on-line help.
 It is to be noted that a permutation test is used to assess if the incorporation of structure information increases statistical power.
 I wonder how such resampling procedure might be tuned to handle large (real) data sets with 1M SNPs.

 ```r
 library(globaltest)